 The Alto Adige

-The Alto Adige (Südtirol) is Italy’s northernmost region, and distinctive in geography, language, and culture.
+The Alto Adige (Südtirol) is Italy’s northernmost region and distinctive in geography, language, and culture.
 This region has long been a principal source of orchard fruits, especially apples.
 There’s also a wide range of grape varieties, including indigenous Italian grapes.
-However, it’s the so-called international varieties that hold sway here, though no single example is dominant.
+However, the so-called international varieties hold sway here, though no single example is dominant.

 Many of these grapes came to the region in the early to mid-nineteenth century, when it was still part of the Austro-Hungarian empire.
 The resulting wines had natural markets in Austria and Germany, and these remain vital to this day.

 Riesling and Pinot Noir

 There is little argument that Pinot Noir and Riesling are two of the world’s most outstanding grapes and need only a short introduction.
 Both have cool-climate origins, a long and illustrious history, and are responsible for truly spectacular wines.
 In addition, both grapes are capable of expressing minute and subtle differences in terroir.

 However, there are relatively few places in Italy where these grapes shine.
 These include the Oltrepò Pavese region of Lombardy for Pinot Noir and the Langhe in Piemonte for Riesling.
 Meanwhile, Alto Adige is a consistent source of high-quality examples.

 In the Alto Adige, you might see Pinot Noir called Pinot Nero, Blauburgunder or Spätburgunder.
 It’s the third most planted black grape in the Alto Adige, but that’s still only 470 hectares, some 8.6% of the vineyard total.
 The best conditions here for Pinot Noir begin at a higher altitude, on mountain slopes with calcareous soils.
 It also seems to thrive when the vineyard is in the shade for part of the day.